evaera/Votum/README.md

 A Discord bot for managing small party voting systems such as a council or small group who want to deliberate on matters democratically.
 Work in progress.

+Looking for a bot that provides quick on-the-fly poll-based votes to your entire community?
+Check out [Poll Dancer](https://eryn.io/PollDancer)

 ## Commands

 ### Admin commands